Samizo-AITL/zenn-articles/articles/en/01_semiconductor/20_etest_process_monitoring.md

 ## 🧪 Definition and Role of ETEST

 ETEST is an evaluation process that
-**quantitatively measures electrical parameter variations in wafer fabrication processes**.
+**quantitatively measures variations in electrical parameters across wafer fabrication processes**.

 The measurement targets are
 **TEGs (Test Element Groups)** placed in scribe-line regions,